 The third and smallest chunk is allocated to the most speculative, highest risk, and highest reward trades.
 These are the lottery tickets that will either be hugely profitable, or crash and burn.
 Because of the high-risk nature of these positions, this also represents the smallest portion of my portfolio.
 These investments do best in euphoric markets where greed overwhelms common sense.

 Q: How often do you trade?

-A: Obviously it varies based on market conditions, but one or two trades a month is fairly typical.
+A: Obviously it varies based on market conditions, but one or two trades a month is typical.

 Q: Do you use stop-loss orders?

-A: Stop-loss orders are a must for new traders or those with busy lives, but I follow the market every day and don’t rely on automated stops to close my positions.
+A: Stop-loss orders are a must for new traders and those with busy lives, but I follow the market every day and don’t rely on automated stops to close my positions.
 For my style of trading, the why matters as much as the what, meaning I evaluate the sources of the weakness before I sell.
 Occasionally that means I get out later than if I had an automated stop, but more often than not I sell poor price-action long before a traditional stop-loss level is reached, or I confidently hold through a routine dip.
 But this is how I manage my risk.
 Everyone needs to develop a personalized plan designed around their risk tolerance, schedule, and willingness to admit defeat.

-Q: Why don’t you use options?
+Q: Why don’t you do more with options?

 A: Getting the direction right is challenging enough.
 To successfully trade options you also need to know:

 Miscalculate one of these factors and a great trading idea produces disappointing results.
 There are other ways to profit from options, but for swing-traders, most of the time it is better to stick with the underlying so you only have to decide up or down.